josephbirkner/blog/blog/3_nlp/en.md

 ---
-title: Why NLP is cooler than Rocket Science: Language as a tool for understanding cognition and accelerating the advent of ASI
+title: "Why NLP is cooler than Rocket Science: Language as a tool for understanding cognition and accelerating the advent of ASI"
 ---

 ![Header](f9.jpg)